danielcjacks/mobx-loader/docs/README.md

 ▸ **wrapLoader**<`A`, `R`\>(`loaderState`, `fn`): (...`args`: `A`) => `R`

-Wraps a function so that it automatically sets the loading state to be true while the function is running. wrapLoader only sets loading state for asynchronous function.
+Wraps a function so that it automatically sets the loading state to be true while the function is running.
+Any kind of function can be wrapped, but wrapLoader will only actually set loading state for asynchronous functions.

 #### Type parameters